 — from Issue 1

 Chew is a comic book series by John Layman and Rob Guillory.
 And it's awesome.In a world where the bird flu killed millions* or is it all a government conspiracy? and chicken has been outlawed, Tony Chu is a Philly cop struggling with the strange gift of cibopathy.
 When he is forced to work for the Food and Drug Administration (the most powerful government agency), he is partnered with a fellow cibopath, Agent Mason Savoy, in the Special Crimes Division.
 Together, they use their strange (and disgusting) ability to solve chicken and other food-related crimes.
 After Savoy betrays the FDA, Chu is partnered with John Colby, his old police partner who was turned into a cyborg after being injured on the job.Chew is notable for having an ordinary (well, aside from the cibopathy) Asian-American for a protagonist, which is pretty rare in Western fiction.
-He doesn't evenknow kung fu!Not to be confused with The Chew, an ABC clone of The View that focuses on food.
+He doesn't evenknow kung fu!An animated series from Heavy Metal has been announced, with Steven Yuen as Tony and Felicia Day as Amelia.Not to be confused with The Chew, an ABC clone of The View that focuses on food.

 He had to be operated on as he actually died.
 During the operation, he took on the entire army of hell, and even The Devil begged for mercy

 Bad Boss: Mike Applebee, who hates Tony for no discernible reason and seems more concerned about torturing Tony than solving cases.
 Then Chu and Colby are transferred to other departments.
-This doesn't stop him from badmouthing them to anyone who asks Applebee about them
+This doesn't stop him from badmouthing them to anyone who asks Applebee about them.
+When Chu and Colby get transferred back, he stops once Tony finally stands up to him.

 Big Screwed-Up Family: Tony's family.
 Members include Chow (older brother, repeat chicken smuggler), Sage (younger sister, pyromaniac), Harold (younger brother, transvestite stripper), Rosemary (older sister, hates Tony's guts), Toni (twin sister), and Olive (Tony's estranged daughter).
 Most (if not all) of Tony's siblings have a food related power like he does, such as Toni being a cibovoyant (being able to see the future of anything living she eats), and Sage being a cipropanthropatic (seeing the memories of anyone closeby her eating the same thing that she's eating).